Kliment Nastoski

 Kliment Nastoski (Macedonian: Kлимент Настоски, born 20 April 1987) is a footballer from Macedonia.
 He is a versatile player capable of playing both as a defensive and attacking central midfielder.
-He currently plays for Grenchen in the Swiss Solothurner Kantonal-Fussballverband.
+He plays for Grenchen in the Swiss Solothurner Kantonal-Fussballverband.

 Club career

-He was born in Ohrid.
+Nastoski was born in Ohrid.
 After playing in the youth teams of FK Partizan, he begin his senior career playing with another Serbian club FK Dinamo Vranje.
 In 2007, he returned to Macedonia and signed with Macedonian First League club FK Pobeda where he stayed two seasons.
 In summer 2009 he moved to FK Olimpik Sarajevo playing in the Premier League of Bosnia and Herzegovina, but next winter he moved to Slovenia, to NK Krško.
 Since January 2011 he will play with FK Metalurg Skopje in the Macedonian First League.
 In summer 2011 he moved to Albania, where he represented two clubs during the 2011–12 Albanian Superliga season, KS Pogradeci and Shkumbini Peqin.
 In summer 2012 he moved to Greece and joined Football League side Anagennisi Epanomi F.C.
 He play now in 3 Swiss league for Old Boys.

 International career

-He regularly represented the youth teams of Macedonia, but has not made a senior team debut.
+Nastoski regularly represented the youth teams of Macedonia, but has not made a senior team debut.